patrovite/Course_Generator/README.md

 # Course Generator

-Course Generator is a software which can estimate your time in trail races.
+Course Generator is a software which can estimate your time in road running races, trails, ultra trails or treks.

-STATUS : Version 4.0.0 alpha 12 - Usable but not all the features has been rewritten from the C# version.
+STATUS : Version 4.0.0 alpha 13 - Usable but not all the features has been rewritten from the C# version.

 I created Course Generator in 2008 for my first 100 km ultra trail.
 Since then, I added a lot of features and it has been used by a lot of french ultra-runner.
 Up to the version 3.88 it has been written in C# and now java is used in order to be cross platform (Windows, Mac OS and Linux) and multilingual.